jimmitchell/jimmitchell.github.io/content/projects/_index.md

 ## Yasu for Mac

-A resurrection of an old project, Yasu (Yet another system utility) will be a complete rewrite of my once popular system maintenance utility.
+The resurrection of an old project, Yasu (Yet another system utility) will be a complete rewrite of my once popular system maintenance utility.
 There is no timeline for release yet.

 ## Cache Out X

-Also a resurrection of a project I took over from TriLateral Systems years ago, it was originally a competitor to Yasu, but I'm going to bring it back as a browswer cache management app.
+Also the resurrection of a project I took over from TriLateral Systems years ago, it was originally a competitor to Yasu, but I'm going to bring it back as a browser cache management app.
 There is no timeline for release yet, but will probably be released before Yasu.

 ## Tinylytics for WordPress